Royal Rumble (2004): Preliminary matches

-The event opened with Evolution (Batista and Ric Flair) defending the World Tag Team Championship against Dudley Boyz (Bubba Ray and D-Von) in a Tables match.
+The actual event opened with Evolution (Batista and Ric Flair) defending the World Tag Team Championship against the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a tables match.
 Jonathan Coachman interfered in the match as he distracted The Dudley Boyz, who attempted a Whassup on Coachman but Flair prevented the move.
 D-Von performed a Clothesline on Flair, allowing Batista to perform a Spinebuster through a table on D-Von to retain the titles.

-Next, Rey Mysterio defended the WWE Cruiserweight Championship against Jamie Noble. manager Nidia held Noble's legs, thinking he was Mysterio.
+Next, Rey Mysterio defended the WWE Cruiserweight Championship against Jamie Noble.
+Noble's manager Nidia held Noble's legs, thinking he was Mysterio.
 Mysterio took advantage and performed a 619 and Droppin' Da Dime on Noble to retain the title.

 After that, Eddie Guerrero faced Chavo Guerrero.
 Chavo Guerrero Sr. interfered and attacked Eddie throughout the match.
 Eddie performed the Three Amigos and a Frog Splash on Chavo to win the match.
 After the match, Eddie attacked Chavo and Chavo Sr., causing Chavo to bleed.

 Main event matches

 In the fourth match, Brock Lesnar defended the WWE Championship against Hardcore Holly.
 Holly performed an Alabama Slam on Lesnar and applied a Full Nelson on Lesnar.
 After the two rolled out of the ring, Lesnar broke the hold by performing a Hangman on Holly.
 Lesnar performed an F5 on Holly to retain the title.

 In the fifth match, Triple H defended the World Heavyweight Championship against Shawn Michaels in a Last Man Standing match.
 Triple H attempted a Pedigree onto a steel chair on Michaels but Michaels countered and dropped Triple H onto the steel chair.
-Michaels attempted Sweet Chin Music on Triple H but Triple H low blowed Michaels.
-Triple H performed a DDT and a Pedigree on Michaels but Michaels stood at a 9 count.
+Michaels attempted Sweet Chin Music on Triple H, but Triple H low blowed Michaels.
+Triple H performed a DDT and a Pedigree on Michaels, but Michaels stood at a 9 count.
 Michaels performed Sweet Chin Music on Triple H but fell himself, resulting in the match ending in a draw and Triple H retained the title.